vellankis-space/execution-plane/ARCHITECTURE_ANALYSIS.md

-# AI Agents Orchestration Platform - Architecture Analysis
+# AI Agents Intelligentic AI - Architecture Analysis

 ## Executive Summary

-This document provides a comprehensive analysis of the AI Agents Orchestration Platform codebase, evaluating its current state, architecture, and providing recommendations for enhancement inspired by UiPath Orchestrator principles.
+This document provides a comprehensive analysis of the AI Agents Intelligentic AI codebase, evaluating its current state, architecture, and providing recommendations for enhancement inspired by UiPath Orchestrator principles.

 **Platform Vision**: An enterprise-grade AI agent orchestration platform enabling creation, monitoring, observability, and workflow management for agentic AI systems.